hackclub/jams/jams/singles/ai-travel/en-US.md

 },
 ```

-Let's edit the loop to give us back some
+Let's edit the loop to give us back some HTML!
 ```js
 for(const event of events){
 	let htmlGenerated = `<div>